Christ myth theory: Mythicist views

 Christ myth theorists generally reject the idea that Paul's epistles refer to a historical individual.
 According to Doherty, the Jesus of Paul was a divine Son of God, existing in a spiritual realm where he was crucified and resurrected.
 This mythological Jesus was based on exegesis of the Old Testament and mystical visions of a risen Jesus.
 According to Carrier, the genuine Pauline epistles show that the Apostle Peter and the Apostle Paul believed in a visionary or dream Jesus, based on a pesher of Septuagint verses and Zechariah 3 and 6, Daniel 9 and Isaiah 52–53.
 Carrier notes that there is little if any concrete information about Jesus' earthly life in the Pauline epistles.

-According to Carrier, originally "Jesus was the name of a celestial being, subordinate to God," who came from a tradition of "dying-and-rising" savior gods like Romulus, Osiris, and Zalmoxis.
-Along with Mithras, these gods were all the children of a higher god, underwent a passion, conquered death, and existed on Earth within human history.
+According to Carrier, originally Jesus was a celestial or "angelic extraterrestrial" who came from a "cosmic sperm bank" and was tortured and crucified by Satan and his demons, buried in a tomb above the clouds, and resurrected - everything occurring in outer space.
 According to Carrier "[t]his 'Jesus' would most likely have been the same archangel identified by Philo of Alexandria as already extant in Jewish theology", that Philo knew by all of the attributes by which Paul knew Jesus.
 According to Carrier, Philo says this being was identified as the figure named Jesus in the Book of Zechariah, implying that "already before Christianity there were Jews aware of a celestial being named Jesus who had all of the attributes the earliest Christians were associating with their celestial being named Jesus".

 Raphael Lataster, following Carrier, also argues that "Jesus began as a celestial messiah that certain Second Temple Jews already believed in, and was later allegorised in the Gospels."